 Every Menu and Item Is Customizable

 You can find more of these infographics on Instagram.
 I plan on updating this guide as I create more restaurant breakdowns.
 If you have something you’d like to see, shoot me an email and I’ll make it happen.

-And before you go, you should definitely check out my recipes page.
+And before you go, you should definitely check out my recipes while you’re here.
 Just like this guide, I aim to keep it simple and for real people.
 My recipes have shorter ingredient lists, microwaveable options, and readily available ingredients.
 Adding a few easy-to-make recipes will make your life (and fitness) even easier!